First Aid for Chemical Burns

 Some chemical burns are made worse if rinsed (flushed) with water.

 The most important first aid for a chemical in the eye is to immediately flush the substance out with large amounts of water to reduce the chance of serious eye damage.
-For any chemical burn to the eye, go to the topic Burns to the Eye.
+For any chemical burn to the eye, see the topic Burns to the Eye.

 If evaluation by your doctor is necessary, take the chemical container with you.